Did Parmenides receive his deep philosophical insights because he was a priest?

 The Temple of Asclepius at Velia

 Sestieri found the statue and inscriptions in a harbor near the ancient Roman temple of Asclepius in Velia.
 Asclepius was the Greco-Roman god of medicine.
-The cult of Asclepius started and grew in the 4th century B.C., about 200 years after Parmenides, so this temple was built long after Parmenides lived.
+The cult of Asclepius initiated and expanded in the 4th century B.C., approximately 200 years after Parmenides, so people constructed this temple long after Parmenides had lived.

 Homer mentions Asclepius in the Iliad as a physician and the father of two doctors.
-He was said to be a demigod, the son of Apollo and the mortal princess Coronus.
-This is significant because Apollo was the god of healing.13 Asclepius was raised by the centaur Chiron, which taught him the art of healing, although it was his father Apollo who gave him the power to heal.
+He was believed to be a demigod, born to Apollo and the mortal princess Coronus.
+This is significant because Apollo was the god of healing.13 The centaur Chiron raised Asclepius, teaching him the art of healing, although it was his father Apollo who gave him the power to heal.

 The Greeks viewed serpents as divine beings that could heal and impart wisdom.
 At some point, Asclepius healed a snake which then imparted secret knowledge to him.14 From then on, Asclepius carried a staff with the snake entwined around it:

 Thus the snake around the staff became the symbol of healing or medicine in the West…